1. About the NSTS Program

 NSTS announces its Nida Professors, theme, dates, and the call for participants at least six months in advance of the opening of the School each year.
 Candidates are encouraged to visit the Nida School website or contact the Nida Institute for information about upcoming sessions.

 2.2.
 Recruitment of Associates

 It is the policy of NSTS to recruit Associates from around the world and from all academic fields and professions related to the tasks of translating and interpreting.
-Candidates are sought who hold an earned doctoral degree and have a résumé that includes research, teaching, publication, field work, and a record of practical experience in translation or interpreting.
+Candidates are sought who hold an earned doctoral degree and have a résumé that includes research, teaching, publication, and a record of practical experience in translation or interpreting.
 A limited number of highly qualified doctoral students may also be admitted each year.